adamgmcfadden/e-comm-in-the-back/README.md

 - Download Insomnia by Kong (one example of an app to test and build APIs)
 - Click on the "Create" button and choose the "Request Collection" option (give your collection a name)
 - Click on the "+" symbol on the left hand side and click on "New Request" (give your new request a name)
-- Enter the localhost url at the top (ex.: https://localhost:3001/api/products)
+- Enter the localhost url at the top
 - Choose the type of Route you'd like to test by clicking the drop down list (ex.: GET, POST, PUT, DELETE)
 - Start your server with "npm start" (for node) or "npm run watch" (for nodemon)
 - To find, delete or update one item, remember to enter the unique identifier in the url (in this case the item's id)